iteam1/picypher/README.md

 # picypher
-a python module for encipher and decipher
+a C++ library for encipher and decipher

 ### references